 Another key theme across the event was a continual demand to place the customer at the heart of the decisions mobility operators make in the future.
 Moving away from a purely engineering lead operation to an inclusive system that takes considerations from people as well as technology and hardware.
 BLS AG, a competitor in the Swiss Railways market has put the customer at the heart of their organisation.
 They recently conducted a piece of research that highlighted what passengers really wanted from their journeys on top of the existing service offering.
 Interestingly, above onboard catering, entertainment and frictionless ticketing, Swiss passengers considered an understanding of train load indication was the most beneficial service.
 Although highlighted they currently do not have a solution to deliver this.

 However one of the companies on Cohort 2 of the Billion Journey Project, Citi Logik, will be pitching a possible solution to this on Demo Day on the 23rdJanuary 2019.
 Their non-hardware solution looks at using mobile phone data to understand train load capacity, with a front-end tool that allows passengers to see how busy a train is before it pulls into a station.

-Eurostar have taken an equally customer centric solution, digital retail through a data driven approach.
+Eurostar has taken an equally customer-centric solution, digital retail through a data-driven approach.
 This is not in the form of an app but rather a digital retailer.
-The development of this, alongside benefitting passengers is a that 3-4% of revenue now comes from ancillary sales.
+The development of this, alongside benefitting passengers, is a that 3-4% of revenue now comes from ancillary sales.
 This is a clear demonstration that they are working towards future proofing for diversification.

 Shared Mobility & MaaS